greenpill-dev-guild/cookie-jar/README.md

 2. **Secure Wallet**: Set up Foundry keystore with `cast wallet import deployer --interactive`
 3. **Deploy**: Use the deployment commands in the [Production Deployment Guide](#-production-deployment-guide)

-### 🎉 Zero Configuration for Development
+### 🎉 Minimal Configuration for Development

-No complex setup needed for local development!
-The monorepo approach makes it seamless - just clone, install, and develop with automatic contract deployment and client configuration.
+Almost no setup needed for local development!
+The monorepo approach makes it seamless:
+- **Auto-installs**: pnpm and Foundry are installed automatically if missing
+- **Auto-deploys**: Contracts deploy automatically on first run
+- **Auto-configures**: Client configuration updates automatically

+Just clone, install, and develop!

 ## 🤝 Contributing